galactixx/comphash/README.md

   <img src="/docs/logo.png" alt="comptime-hashmap logo" width="75%"/>
 </p>

-# **Comptime HashMap**

-**Comptime HashMap** is a zero‑dependency Zig package that generates perfect, read‑only hash maps entirely at **comptime**.
+**comphash** is a zero‑dependency Zig package that generates perfect, read‑only hash maps entirely at **comptime**.
 Supply your key/value pairs once and receive a fully‑typed lookup table with:

 * **O(1)** expected access.
 * Custom **hash functions** (defaults to `xxHash64`).